adobe-apiplatform/user-sync.py/docs/en/success-guide/index.md

 title: Setup and Success Guide
 advertise: Setup and Success Guide
 lang: en
-nav_link: Setup Guide Contents
+nav_link: Setup and Success Guide
 nav_level: 1
 nav_order: 100
 ---

-Version 1.1, released 2017-03-06
+Version 2.1.1, released 2017-06-09

 This document walks you through the steps needed to understand and setup the User Sync Tool.